Sign in Get started

 Pictograph annotation format

-The canonical Pictograph JSON schema for bbox, polygon, polyline, and keypoint annotations.
+The canonical Pictograph JSON schema for bbox, polygon, polyline, keypoint, oriented-box (rotated) and keypoint-skeleton (pose) annotations.
 Class labels go in `name` (not `class`); polygons use multi-ring `paths`.

 View as Markdown